opvious/sdk.py/docs/index.rst

 Then generate an API access token in the `Optimization Hub`_ and set it as `OPVIOUS_TOKEN` environment variable.
-You're now ready to hop on over to the :ref:`Optimization client` section.
+You're now ready to hop on over to the :ref:`Overview` section.

 .. note::
   Opvious is currently in closed beta.
 You will need to join before you can generate an API key.
-You can sign-up `here <https://www.opvious.io/signup>`_ or by contacting us at hello@opvious.io.
+You can sign-up `here <https://www.opvious.io/signup>`_ or contact us at hello@opvious.io.

 Contents